Member Services Information

 This is a NO COST TO YOU BENEFIT – meaning you will not pay any copays, co-insurance, medical claims, travel, lodging, hotels, or incidentals.

 Your healthcare provider should call 800-425-9374 (located on the back of your card) to validate and file using the information on the back of the card.
 A few weeks after your health service, you will receive an Explanation of Benefits (EOB) You are only responsible for the amount designated as ‘patient responsibility’ on the EOB.

 If the provider bill states you owe more than the balance shown as ‘patient responsibility’ on the EOB, this is a ‘balance bill.’
 Call AMPS immediately at 800-425-9374.
 A patient advocate will answer your questions and determine whether a dispute should be filed.
 Be sure to do this within 60 days of receiving the provider’s statement!

 The AMPS Care Navigation team is there to help you find well-respected providers close to you to meet your needs.
 Mammograms, colonoscopies, MRIs, orthopedic procedures are all great examples of where Care Navigation can help you find the right provider.
 Call your Vault Admin Services / AMPS team at 800-425-9374.

-Your pharmacy benefits information is on your insurance card.
+Your pharmacy benefits information will be on your benefits card.
 If you have specific questions about a particular prescription, call the pharma helpdesk at 877-403-4919.
 Have your card on-hand with your Bin and Group number.